-On August 5, 2009, the Company commenced its initial public offering of common stock for sale to the public (the "Initial Offering") which expired on February 1, 2013.
+On August 5, 2009, the Company commenced its initial public offering of common stock for sale to the public which expired on February 1, 2013.
 The Company commenced a follow-on offering effective February 4, 2013, through which it offered up to \$3.5 billion in shares of common stock (the "Second Offering"), and ceased offering primary shares pursuant to the Second Offering on April 11, 2014.
-Collectively, through its public offerings, the Company received gross offering proceeds of \$2.7 billion from the sale of 267.9 million shares from inception through March 31, 2014.
+Collectively, through its public offerings, the Company received gross offering proceeds of \$2.8 billion from the sale of 273.7 million shares from inception through the end of its public offerings.
 The Company commenced a \$500.0 million offering of shares of its common stock under its distribution reinvestment plan on April 24, 2014 (the "DRP Offering").

-The Company owned interests in 40 real estate investments as of March 31, 2014.
+The Company owned interests in 41 real estate investments as of June 30, 2014.
 These investments consisted of:

-- Domestic office investments (11 investments) - Domestic other investments (10 investments) - International office investments (11 investments) - International other investments (8 investments)
+- Domestic office investments (11 investments) - Domestic other investments (10 investments) - International office investments (11 investments) - International other investments (9 investments)